2024

 Louisa Ghevaert attends the American Academy of Adoption & Assisted Reproduction Attorneys (AAAA) Huntingdon Beach, California, Annual Conference (30 April – 2 May 2023); which offered a full programme of legal sessions addressing current issues across the adoption and assisted reproduction sectors.
 This included a legislative update, covering the last year since the US Supreme Court delivered its regressive decision in Dobbs v Jackson Women’s Health [2022]. sessions on the US Constitution and Federal Respect for marriage, the future of three or more parent families through adoption and assisted reproductive technology, malpractice, professional responsibility and ethics and disparity in healthcare, fertility fraud and “Donor Fraud Legislation”.

-Louisa Ghevaert as delighted to attend and join the debate at the 2nd International Surrogacy Forum from 8 -9 June 2023 in Copenhagen, Denmark.
+Louisa Ghevaert attends and joins the debate at the 2nd International Surrogacy Forum from 8 -9 June 2023 in Copenhagen, Denmark.
 The theme of the Forum was “Global surrogacy in a changing world – ethical. practical and legal developments in assisted reproduction and cross-border parenthood”.

 Louisa Ghevaert attended Decoding the Future of Women 2023, a health tech conference, on 12 June 2023 during London Tech Week.
 Its mission was to positively change the FemTech sector by re-framing the narrative and addressing key issues and themes.
 What does the future hold for women?
 What does future fertility, longevity, scientific discovery and sustainability look like?